sachajw/codeops-svelte-mapbox-template/README.md

 ## Run the dev server

 - You will need to signup at [MapBox](https://www.mapbox.com/) and get an API key first
+- Then add your MapBox API key in the file `AfricaMap.svelte`

 ```shell
 npm run dev